meshery/meshery/docs/pages/reference/mesheryctl/mesheryctl-perf-apply.md

   -f, --file string                  (optional) File containing SMP-compatible test configuration.
 For more, see https://github.com/layer5io/service-mesh-performance-specification
   -h, --help                         help for apply
-      --load-generator string        (optional) Load-Generator to be used (fortio/wrk2/nighthawk) --mesh string                  (optional) Name of the Service Mesh --name string                  (optional) Name of the Test --options string               (optional) Additional options to be passed to the load generator.
+      --load-generator string        (optional) Load-Generator to be used (fortio/wrk2/nighthawk) --mesh string                  (optional) Name of the Infrastructure --name string                  (optional) Name of the Test --options string               (optional) Additional options to be passed to the load generator.
 Can be a json string or a filepath containing json
       --qps string                   (optional) Queries per second